mattangebert/git-learning/README.md

 - Commit the changes in index.html in parts ``git add -p index.html`` + ``git commit``
 - (i) You have to commit multiple times
 - (i) You might have to take attention in which order you create the commits

+[y,n,q,a,d,j,J,g,/,e,?]
+  y - stage this hunk
+  n - do not stage this hunk
+  q - quit; do not stage this hunk nor any of the remaining ones a - stage this hunk and all later hunks in the file d - do not stage this hunk nor any of the later hunks in the file j - leave this hunk undecided, see next undecided hunk J - leave this hunk undecided, see next hunk g - select a hunk to go to
+  / - search for a hunk matching the given regex e - manually edit the current hunk
+  ? - print help

+(?)
+What are some potential traps/mistakes.
+Which things cant be "easily" partialy commited?